- Dynamic teaching and learning online

-Guidance for parents on online safety during period of home-working during Covid-19 isolation
+Guidance for parents on online safety during period of online learning during lockdown

 Your children will be spending more time than usual online, and therefore it is timely to remind them of some of the basic principles of online safety.
 It is understandable that they will want to connect with their friends via social media even more than usual, and that we make allowances for this, given the restrictions on normal contact.
 Here are some messages to give to your children.

 - Remind young people about privacy settings; check that these are set to high and that they are not unwittingly sharing personal information with people outside of their real-life friendship groups and family.
 Default privacy settings may change over time without the user’s permission being sought, so encourage your children to review them periodically.

 - Block any users you do not know who send suspicious messages

 - Disable location settings to avoid being tracked